Saturday, July 01, 2006

 Outside of religious discussion, the discipline of rationalism may be applied more generally, for example to political or social issues.
 In these cases it is the rejection of emotion, tradition or fashionable belief which is the defining feature of the rationalist perspective.

-During the middle of the twentieth century there was a strong tradition of organized rationalism, which was particularly influenced by
+During the middle of the twentieth century there was a strong tradition of organized rationalism, which was particularly influenced by free thinkers and intellectuals.
+In the United Kingdom, rationalism is represented by the Rationalist Press Association, founded in 1899.

-continental rationalism expounded by René Descartes and Gottfried Wilhelm von Leibniz.
+Rationalism in this sense has little in common with the historical philosophy of continental rationalism expounded by René Descartes and Gottfried Wilhelm von Leibniz.
 British empiricism of the 17th and 18th Century and logical positivism of the early 20th Century, though starkly opposed to continental rationalism, are in certain respects compatible with rationalism in the present sense.
 Indeed, a reliance on empirical science is often considered a hallmark of modern rationalism.